FatConan/sand/README.md

     └── site.conf

-By way of example, if we add a list of tserms to pages as "tags" in their metadata:
+By way of example, if we add a list of terms to pages as "tags" in their metadata:

     "pages": [
         {
             "config": {
-                "title": "Sand Cheat Sheet",
+                "title": "Sand Documentation",
                 "template": "default.html",
+                "is_index": true,
+                "rss": true,
+                "created": "2023-07-16 18:12:00"
                 "tags": ["guide"]
             },
             "source": "./README.md",